|

 they also changed the shape of their letters.
 At that period most of

-the Greeks in the neighbourhood were Ionians; they were taught these
+the Greeks in the neighborhood were Ionians; they were taught these

 letters by the Phoenicians and adopted them, with a few alterations,